 The forest is full.

 It’s August, and we need rain again.
 The rivers have taken on a familiar, thirsty look — deep in the heart of summer.
 Water trickles through the pockets.
 It sinks into dry rocks like a sponge.
 We see the skeleton of an ecosystem.
-And the distilled, clear flow is low enough to reveal the watershed’s deepest secrets.
+And the distilled, clear flow is low enough to reveal a river’s deepest secrets.
 Wading these wet trails requires composure and patience, because trout are on edge.

 In another season, roaring whitewater lends cover to our wary friends.
-But with this river at its lowest of lows, all lifeforms breathing water are skittish.
+But with this river at its lowest, all lifeforms breathing water are skittish.
 The crayfish slide and dart upon our approach.
 Black Nosed Dace shimmer while dashing for the nearest rock.
 The river is nervous.
 Casting shadows spook even smaller trout, and the river beasts hunker down tight, away from the high sun and dangerous movements.

 It’s the dog days of summer.
-And our productive fishing period is compressed toward dawn and the few hours surrounding it.
+So our productive fishing period is compressed toward dawn and the few hours surrounding it.
 Night fishing is at its peak, but in such low water, stealth is paramount at all hours — even after dark.

 Where limestone spring water dominates, trout enjoy cool flows, no matter the ninety-degree air or the boney riverbed.
 They slip inside the water weeds and feast on cress bugs among river moss, blending into a green-grey canvas and the mottled shadows that perfectly match the patterns on their backs.
 Trout may feed on top but are not easily fooled or coerced to the surface.
 They are cautious.
 Wet and dry ants of all sizes are staple patterns, along with beetles and hoppers — if the trout see enough of them.
 And long casts with light lines is a prerequisite.

 Tricos, if they are prevalent, offer a minor reprieve.
-And although the fishing is technical — demanding pinpoint casting and sneaky wading — trout let down their guard under a good spinner fall.
+And although the fishing is technical, demanding pinpoint casting and sneaky wading, trout let down their guard under a good spinner fall.

 Fish hard, friends.